Fire ants are sometimes found outside our containment area. The most recent detections are in:

 What you need to do

-We'll notify residents and businesses near where the ants were found.
+We notify residents and businesses near where fire ants are found.
 We'll ask you to:

 Fire ant biosecurity zones are in place in Queensland.
 This means that if you're moving materials that can carry fire ants within or outside of these zones, you must follow the rules.
 There can be penalties for not following these rules.